 To stay hydrated, it’s important to drink enough of the right kinds of fluids every day.
 Drinking water is the clearly the natural way to stay hydrated.
 The body is made up of up to 50 percent water, and when we become dehydrated, our bodies have trouble with daily functions, including:

 - Lubricating joints

 - Removing waste from the body

 Through sweating, urinating and breathing, a person can lose 2-3 quarts of water per day, so it’s crucial for people to replace the water in their bodies.
 Doctors recommend that people with COPD drink 64 to 86 ounces of water, or about 8 to 12 glasses.

 Although a diagnosis of COPD can seem insurmountable, the first step to living a longer life getting a COPD screening and finding a treatment that addresses the disease head-on.
 In conjunction with holistic COPD treatment options, changing one’s diet and gaining consistent exercise are among the best lifestyle changes one can do aside from quitting smoking.
 Along with these lifestyle choices to maintain healthy lungs, seeking COPD treatment is also important.

-If you’re looking to address COPD disease progression directly, it may be time to consider stem cell therapy.
-Rather than only addressing the symptoms of lung disease, stem cell therapy directly affects disease progression and can improve quality of life and pulmonary function.
+If you’re looking to address COPD disease progression directly, it may be time to consider cellular therapy.
+Rather than only addressing the symptoms of lung disease, cellular therapy directly affects disease progression and can improve quality of life and pulmonary function.
 For people with lung disease, a change in quality of life could mean the difference between struggling to walk to the mailbox and riding a bike.